chrisgravatt/wet-bulb-web-app/README.md

 - Toggle between Celsius and Fahrehignhieght or however you spell it

 - Information about what the particular Wet Bulb Temperature means, including warnings

+- Those warning guides, or Flags, can be selected from various sources